nprithviraj24/deep-learning/README.md

 - Prerequisites
 - Questions
 - Additional resources
+- Pytorch

 ## Prerequisites:
 - Machine Learning: Definition and how it works.
 - Neural Network.

 ## What is it all about?